Workers posted from Finland

 Social security coverage for family members

 Workers posted to another Nordic country and their family members are entitled to medically necessary treatment during a temporary stay (less than a year) on the same conditions as residents of the country of employment.
-Go to the links to read more about different countries.
+Check the links to find out more about different countries.

 Taxation of work abroad